- Clinical science

 - Adhesion of platelets to the damaged vessel wall → platelets release inflammatory mediators (e.g., cytokines) and platelet-derived growth factor (PDGF)

-- PDGF stimulates migration and proliferation of smooth muscle cells (SCM) in the tunica intima and mediates differentiation of fibroblasts into myofibroblasts
+- PDGF stimulates migration and proliferation of smooth muscle cells (SMC) in the tunica intima and mediates differentiation of fibroblasts into myofibroblasts

 - Inflammation of the vessel wall